Stidner/api-docs/source/index.html.md

 {
     "order_id": "ZWU2Mjc0NmYtMDRiMy00ZFOZLTgzNWYtZDU5MGJmZjJmNjQ0",
-    "discount_code": "100KR-SALE",
+    "discount_code": "50KR-SALE",
-    "name": "100kr sale!",
+    "name": "50kr sale!",
-    "description": "Save 100 SEK on all orders of more than 500 SEK.", "artno": "discount_100530",
+    "description": "Save 50 SEK on all orders of more than 500 SEK.", "artno": "discount_100530",
-    "amount": "10000"
+    "amount": "5000",
+    "tax": "1250"
 }
 ```

 As said above, this is the merchant's part to handle; all the converting, processing, etc is for the merchant to do.
-Stidner Checkout will just take the amount returned here, and internally subtract it from the order's total cost.
+Stidner Checkout will just take the values returned here, and internally subtract it from the order's total cost.
 <br/><br/>

 *If the discount code was valid*, the merchant's system should send back everything it received in the previous POST,